kss7yy/-Sarnaik_Kunaal_DS3002_DataProject1/README.md

 #### Pulling from DockerHub

+One can pull this container directly from Docker Hub using the following command:

 ```
 docker pull kss7yy/sarnaik_pokedex
 ```

 #### Manual Build and Creation

+If one decides to build this container manually and locally, one can clone this repository on their local machine, cd to the local repository directory, and run the following command:

 ```
 docker build -t <image tag> .